fabpot-graveyard/dependency-injection/doc/02-Dependency-Injection-Containers.markdown

 In the upcoming chapters, we will specifically talk about the Symfony Dependency Injection Container component.
-As we want to make it clear that the implementation is in no way bound to Symfony or whatever, this book takes Zend Framework examples.
+As we want to make it clear that the implementation is in no way bound to Symfony, this book also uses Zend Framework examples.

 The Zend Framework `Mail` library, which eases email management, uses the PHP